AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-types.md

 <!--Since the following two steps are about viewing info rather than doing something, I'd state that up front with something like: This step and the next step allow you to view information about the type you just created -->
 1. Click the checkbox to select the **MyOCS.PumpState** type in the list.
 Click **More options** and click **Manage Permissions**.

     This opens the `Manage Permissions for MyOCS.PumpState` window where you can override the default permissions and set permissions for the specific type.
-By default, you must be assigned the Tenant Administrator role to configure the type permissions.<!--Why "By default"?
-Not sure that adds anything to this sentence. -->
+You must be assigned the Tenant Administrator role to configure the type permissions.

     Review the permissions for the MyOCS.PumpState type, and when you have finished exploring this window, click **Cancel** to continue.